sindresorhus/got/documentation/2-options.md

 **Type: `string`**\
 **Default: `''`**

-The string to be prepended to `url`.
+The string to be prepended to relative string `url` input.

 The prefix can be any valid URL, either relative or [absolute](https://url.spec.whatwg.org/#absolute-url-string).
 A trailing slash `/` is optional - one will be added automatically.